Theatre Frequently Asked Questions

 The School of Theatre and Dance (STAD) offers concentrations in three areas: Theatre, Musical Theatre, and Dance.
 With over 230 total students, roughly half concentrate in Theatre, one-sixth in Musical Theatre, and one-third in Dance.

-In order for each student to receive maximum personal attention, we aim for a freshman class of Theatre Concentrators (not Theatre and Dance majors) of approximately 35 students.
+In order for each student to receive maximum personal attention, we aim for a freshman class of Theatre Concentrators (not Theatre and Dance Majors) of approximately 35 students.
 We accept a higher number in order to yield that many students.

 What’s the difference between JMU’s program and conservatory or BFA programs or a BA program elsewhere?

 Our accrediting agency has called our program “an intensive BA.”
 We offer what is best from a BA—conceptual understandings, critical thinking development, exposure to different disciplines and perspectives on the world—as well as many of the most effective elements of a BFA program—extensive production opportunities, depth and range in “practical” studio course offerings, and hands-on experience.
 We feel strongly that the undergraduate years are best balanced between skill development in the major and obtaining a broad base of knowledge about the world in which we live.
 We think that this broad base of knowledge makes for strong actors, artists, technicians, and citizens.
-Our BA program requires 45 credits in the major, 44 credits in general education & philosophy, 0 - 14 credits of foreign language (depending on placement), and up to 34 credits of electives (which can be taken within or outside of the major concentration).
+Our BA program requires 45 credits in the major, 44 credits in general education & philosophy, 0 - 14 credits of foreign language (depending on placement), and up to 34 credits of electives (which can be taken within or outside of the major).
 Generally speaking, most BFA programs do not require as much general education as we do in the BA at JMU.
 However, some do and it is important to research the specifics of what each program requires and has to offer in order to find the right program for you.

 The Theatre program at JMU offers a depth of course levels within areas and a degree of practical experience that provide students with much that a BFA offers while still maintaining the well-rounded educational aspects and philosophy of the BA.
 JMU's general education program enhances the perspectives of developing artists whose future occupation centers on reflecting and illuminating the range of human experience.

 BFA programs often channel the student strongly into one area of theatre and provide little opportunity to develop significant knowledge and skills in other areas.
 The Theatre Program at JMU encourages students to take classes and gain production experience in all areas of theatre.
 Student-produced, faculty-advised Studio Theatre shows afford students up to ten productions, in addition to four faculty-directed Mainstage shows, in which to gain experience each year.
-Most students in our BA Theatre concentration take well beyond the required credits and coursework in the major, and balance their academic course work with their skills-based classes and production work.
+Most students in our BA Theatre Major take well beyond the required credits and coursework in the major, and balance their academic course work with their skills-based classes and production work.
 Most go on to pursue successful careers in the performing arts industry.

 ADMISSION & SCHOLARSHIP QUESTIONS

 Yes.
 Applicants most interested in performance present an audition, those directed toward design and theatre technology present a portfolio for review, those interested in theatre studies (including theatre scholarship, dramaturgy, theatre criticism, playwriting, directing, and management) and students interested in theatre education (which culminates in PreK-12 teacher licensure) present a portfolio of examples and records of their work.
 All applicants also interview with theatre faculty.
-Details on the "gateway process" for admission to the concentration can be found athttp://www.jmu.edu/theatre/thadmis.htm.
+Details on the "gateway process" for admission to the major can be found athttp://www.jmu.edu/theatre/thadmis.htm.

 No. Although you may schedule your audition/portfolio review/interview before completing the application for academic admission to the University, you must complete the application for academic admission BEFORE your audition/portfolio review/interview.
 Admission to JMU itself involves online application directly to the undergraduate Office of Admissions (http://www.jmu.edu/admissions/).